Freedom in the many-worlds interpretation: The many-worlds interpretation and free-will

-\begin{chcount} In a deterministic world, we have no freedom. \end{chcount} \begin{proof}[Reply] According to \emph{compatibilism}, it is perfectly possible that our will is compatible with a causally closed world.
+\begin{fquest} \begin{chcount} In a deterministic world, we have no freedom. \end{chcount} \end{fquest} \begin{proof}[Reply] According to \emph{compatibilism}, it is perfectly possible that our will is compatible with a causally closed world.
 But this may seem to be a too simplistic semantic trick to avoid the problem, and there is more to be said.

 But how can indeterminism allow free-will?
-How would it help if our decisions are not fully determined by our own present state, but by occasional randomness breaking into the causal chain?
+How would it help if our decisions are not fully determined by our own present state, but by occasional indeterminism breaking into the causal chain?

-\emph{Wouldn't we be more free if we can determine our next decisions based on how we are now, rather than letting them at the mercy of randomness?}
+\emph{Wouldn't we be more free if we can determine our next decisions based on how we are now, rather than letting them at the mercy of indeterminism?}

 Gisin mentions Descartes' solution, that ``mind'' is ontologically distinct from ``matter'', and our will affects the physical by some ``openings'' in its causal chain.

-But then, the stuff making our mind, our will, should have its own logically consistent laws.
+But then, if dualism {\citep{sep-dualism}} is true and accounts for libertarian free-will, the stuff making our mind, our will, should have its own logically consistent laws.
 And since decision presupposes change, these laws should be those of a dynamical system, deterministic or not.
-Then, if the ``will-stuff'' interacts with the physical-stuff, they form together a larger dynamical system \cite{Stoica2020NegativeWayToSentience}, governed by some laws just like physical systems are.
+The ``will-stuff'' or the ``mind-stuff'' (\emph{res cogitans}) should have its own structure and its own dynamics, even if its nature is mental, similar to how the ``matter-stuff'' or the physical-stuff (\emph{res extensa}) has its own laws and dynamics.
+Then, if the ``will-stuff'' interacts with the physical-stuff, they form together a larger dynamical system \citep{Stoica2020NegativeWayToSentience}, governed by some laws just like physical systems are.
 The difference is just that it has a double ontology, ``matter'' and ``mind'', but this is irrelevant for how it follows the laws.
 So we gained nothing, the ``openings'' in the causal chain are just gates to a larger causal chain, and the questions return.

+Another possibility to avoid the problem that indeterminism by itself does not guarantee libertarian free-will is by making an assumption which leads to no physically detectable difference, a metaphysical one, like the one proposed by Chisholm, in terms of the agent being a ``prime mover unmoved''.
+Suppose that the agent acts like a prime mover unmoved by using the wavefunction collapse, turning it, as Wheeler put it, into ``an elementary act of creation'' {\citep{Wheeler1983LawWithoutLaw}.}